NaimAyat/UCLA_CS118/StudyGuide.md

      * When retransmision timer expires, `ssthresh = max(cwnd/2, 2*MSS)`, `cwnd = 1 MSS`, retransmit lost packet
 ### Network Layer
 1. What is the Internet service model?
+   * "Best-effort service".
+Timing between packets is not guaranteed to be preserved, packets are not guaranteed to be in order, and the delivery of packets is not guaranteed.